- Preparing for graduate studies

 He initially planned on furthering his education with the master's program at SFU's Department of Economics and didn't think to apply for the position.
 But upon the advisor's encouragement, Abdelrahman took the plunge and the rest was history.

 Abdelrahman believes the key factor in him securing the position was due to his expertise in data analysis which he sees as his strongest asset as a young economist.
+Most of his job interviews revolved around his quantitative skills and employers were particularly interested in his honours thesis project and work as a research assistant (RA).

 In his honours thesis, Abdelrahman examined the causal effect that the disbursement of social assistance payments has on drug-related crimes and alcohol sales in Vancouver.
-Using the skills he learned from his economics courses and work as a research assistant (RA), Abdelrahman analyzed the Vancouver Police Department's records tracking all 911 calls made in the city, and the daily sales records of all BC Liquor Stores in Vancouver.
+Using the skills he learned from his economics courses and work as a research assistant, Abdelrahman analyzed the Vancouver Police Department's records tracking all 911 calls made in the city, and the daily sales records of all BC Liquor Stores in Vancouver.

 "I have always been interested in how government policies and programs affect the well-being of its citizens," explains Abdelrahman.
 "My particular interest in welfare and substance use came from my RA work with assistant professor Kevin Schnepel as he explored welfare and crime in Vancouver."